New drug for Alzheimer's symptom relief shows promise

 By Julie Steenhuysen

-VANCOUVER, British Columbia, July 18 An experimental Alzheimer's drug that activates a specific nicotine receptor in the brain improved measures of thinking and memory over a six-month period in patients with mild to moderate disease, U.S. researchers said on Wednesday.
+VANCOUVER, British Columbia An experimental Alzheimer's drug that activates a specific nicotine receptor in the brain improved measures of thinking and memory over a six-month period in patients with mild to moderate disease, U.S. researchers said on Wednesday.

 Most drugs being studied for Alzheimer's aim to keep the disease from progressing.
 But the experimental drug made by privately held EnVivo Pharmaceuticals Inc of Watertown, Massachusetts, is intended to improve Alzheimer's symptoms.